 In the last couple of years, we have seen many articles about how to avoid using the same word too many times.
-And while some general tips apply to all situations, it’s important to understand what you’re writing before deciding whether or not to change the words in your work.
+And while some general tips apply to all situations, it’s essential to understand what you’re writing before deciding whether or not to change the words in your work.

-The use of synonyms and other related words is an essential part of writing correctly and without repetition.
+Using synonyms and other related words is an essential part of writing correctly and without repetition.
 It’s also a way for writers to add variety and complexity to their work.
 In the process, they can avoid sounding repetitive or simplistic in their writing.

 Avoiding repetition isn’t just a matter of finding words that sound similar or have similar meanings; it’s also about one’s ability to identify which words work well together in context with other words on the page.
-Writers need to be careful that they do not fall into over comfortable patterns.
+Writers need to be careful that they do not fall into over-comfortable patterns.

-Read the work out loud
+Read the work out loud.

-While the repeated words finder tool can spot the actual words, reading aloud, even quietly to yourself can help you see if you are visiting the same concept too often.
+While the repeated words finder tool can spot the actual words, reading aloud, even quietly to yourself, can help you see if you are visiting the same concept too often.

 Use similar words

-Of course, if you are a fan of the BBC show Just A Minute, you know all about the dangers of repeating words, and how to get around repeating yourself.
+Of course, if you are a fan of the BBC show Just A Minute, you know all about the dangers of repeating words and how to get around repeating yourself.